-If you have received an audit notice from the IRS, contact a Los Angeles tax attorney at Disparte Tax Law for a free consultation.
 The IRS wields a significant amount of power to inspect the books and records of taxpayers to determine and assess tax liabilities.
 The IRS auditor represents the government, and it is their job to propose additional assessments of tax and potentially penalties, including the fraud penalty.
 No matter how friendly they appear to be, the auditor is neither neutral nor in your corner.
 That’s why hiring an IRS audit attorney is a great decision.

 Types of IRS Audits

 Typically an audit begins when a taxpayer receives a notice from the IRS that they have been selected for an audit.
 There are different types of audits, including: correspondence audits, office audits, and field audits.
 In a field audit, the auditor will typically send an information document request to the taxpayer.
 These document request forms can be exhaustive and can request, among other things, the following items:

 - The general ledger.

 - Banks statements.

 Contact a Los Angeles IRS Audit Attorney

 How you respond to and approach the audit can have significant ramifications.
 If you are dealing with an audit, contact a Los Angeles tax attorney at Disparte Tax Law for a free consultation.
 The experienced tax attorneys at Disparte Tax Law will fight for you to obtain the best results.
 We have the experience to successfully guide you through the audit process.